slamora/brackets-wiki/Live-Preview-Issues.md

 We have quite a few Live Preview issues opened and it's not always easy to determine which ones are duplicates.
-To make matters more complicated, others jump in and say "Me too, I'm getting error [whatever]" which is often a different problem.
+To make matters more complicated, others jump in and say "Me too, I'm seeing [whatever]" which is often a totally different problem.

 This wiki page was started to help us manage the issues.
 When I say "us", I mean both the Brackets Team trying to prioritize and fix bugs, and anyone using Brackets trying to figure out if what they are seeing is a known or new issue (and where to find more info).